JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

-Note that there is `Project.toml` and `Manifest.toml` files in the' test' folder, i.e., there is a separate environment only for tests.
-It allows us to use some packages only for tests.
-Now we can run tests directly from the Pkg REPL using the `test` command.
+There is `Project.toml` and `Manifest.toml` files in the `test` folder.
+Creating a different environment has the advantage that it may contain packages needed only for testing.
+We can run tests directly from the Pkg REPL by the `test` command.

 ```julia
 (scripts) pkg> test ImageInspector